ashfordhill/dynamic-integration-tester/README.md

 - [✅] **Nest TableContainers in DataGrid Rows for TestCases Display**

   - Each TestResult is tied to a TestCase ID but also has its own unique ID.
 Instead of showing every TestResult in the DataGrid, each row should show the latest test result and then a toggle to open a table underneath the row to show past TestResults (sorted from newest to old).

-- [ ] **Store ConnectionSettings In TestResult**

-  - The serialized test result already has connection settings info; we wanna store this in Redux as well in the TestResult.
-  - Add buttons in the TestResultTable so user can interact with the ConnectionSettings.
-Maybe it should open a window and the Test Result's connection settings can be loaded into the 'current' connections by pressing a button..? useful? idk
-  - rm selectors in the TestCaseTable for the sender/receiver connections
-  - also cleanup any unused fields in the serialized test results.

-- [ ] **Docker Container Status Fix**

-  - Fix Docker container status not showing the proper status; need to fix endpoints

-- [ ] **First Pass integration test this application**

-  - Want to set up Github Action to run everything, maybe run some tester tool that can click on the UI
-  - load docker compose file up, start all, and execute any commited test cases

-- [ ] **Fn-selection added to Create Test Case logic**

-  - Consider adding fn-selection to the Create Test Case logic.✅
-  - Idea: Implement a button in the DataGrid that opens the Function drawer with the selected function.
-  - Ensure users can't accidentally override pre-defined scripts; consider always saving as new.
-  - Check for duplicate names on the front end by querying all functions from the backend.